pboettch/artifact-store/README.md

 After installing the project (see below), the command line tool `artifact-store` is available.

 A storage root must be provided via the environment variable `ARTIFACT_STORE_ROOT` or via the argument `--storage-root`.
-Before using the a storage root, it must be initialized via
+Before using a storage root, it must be initialized via

 ```bash